kevinmasson/website/content/posts/2020/unity-box-collider-intersect.md

 }
 ```

-I will try to explain here as clearly as possible what's hapenning and how to fix it.
+I will try to explain here as clearly as possible what's happening and how to fix it.

-## What's hapenning ?
+## What's happening ?

 First of all, you may have noticed that the results are wrong only when the box is rotated or scaled.
 Here is the same code running on a box with rotation `0, 0, 0`:

 ![Non rotated box](/2020/non-rotated-box.gif)

 The reason is that the [bounds of the box collider is *axis-aligned*](https://docs.unity3d.com/ScriptReference/Bounds.html).
-This mean that it can't be rotated and so it won't take into account your box rotation.
+This means that it can't be rotated and so it won't take into account your box rotation.

 It can be really confusing, especially when you see this that green wireframe following the box closely when rotating it: